as-beaulieu/GolangBlockchain/blockchain.md

 **Note:** SHA256 is a rather simple way to derive the hash instead of the real way, which is perfect for this demonstration

+This simple implementation is replaced by the *Proof of Work* algorithm

 ## Adding blocks

 Adding blocks work by creating a new block,